swathisainadh/transaction-processor/README.md

 - Execute 'run.sh' from application-starter/bin
 - This would run postgres and kafka using docker and starts up the Producer and Consumer Application
 - Navigate to  http://localhost:8082 to view the home page for Daily Summary Report (JSON & CSV)
-- Log file for the respective applications can be found in their respective logs/spring-boot-logger.log
+- Log file for the respective applications can be found in their logs/spring-boot-logger.log after running the script

 ## Troubleshooting